Volunteer Job Descriptions

 Arrange a class representative meeting at the start of the school year.
 Introduce Executive Committee Chairs and the School Leadership Team.

 Be a direct liaison between the Villa and the Oak Hill Principals and the Parents’ Association.
-Arrange bi-weekly meetings with the Principals.
+Arrange monthly meetings with the Principals.

 Execute food for Parent-Teacher Conferences for both Oak Hill and Villa in the fall and the spring